 For more information, you are very welcome to visit the info meeting: Tuesday 11 February 2020, Forum, Wageningen University, room C0103 12:30 - 13:30.
 For more info see also: http://www.twana.nl/en.

-Students of the Resource Ecology Group are eligible for receiving the following two awards:
+Students of our group are eligible for receiving the following two awards:

-- The Alfred Russel Wallace Award in Resource Ecology - this award will be bestowed once per year for the best Master's thesis.
-Only master's students of the Resource Ecology Group are eligible, under the condition that they have handed in their thesis (final version).
+- The Alfred Russel Wallace Award - this award will be bestowed once per year for the best Master's thesis.
+Only master's students fully or partially supervised by the Wildlife Ecology and Conservation Group are eligible, under the condition that they have handed in their thesis (final version).

-- The Willem Barentsz Award in Resource Ecology - this award will be bestowed once per year for the best field work leading to a Master's thesis.
-Only master's students of the Resource Ecology Group are eligible, under the condition that they have handed in their thesis (final version).
+- The Willem Barentsz Award - this award will be bestowed once per year for the best field work leading to a Master's thesis.
+Only master's students fully or partially supervised by the Wildlife Ecology and Conservation Group are eligible, under the condition that they have handed in their thesis (final version).